M2-TE/cme/README.md

-    STATIC # [STATIC, SHARED] # may only choose one CXX    # [C, CXX]         # can use both simultaneously, CXX by default if omitted BASE_DIR "${CMAKE_CURRENT_SOURCE_DIR}/assets") # directory containing all your assets target_link_libraries(your_library PRIVATE cme::assets) # target will be cme:: and the name you have chosen
+    STATIC # [STATIC, SHARED] # may only choose one CXX    # [C, CXX]         # can use both simultaneously, CXX by default if omitted BASE_DIR "${CMAKE_CURRENT_SOURCE_DIR}/assets") # directory containing all your assets
+# asset library target will be cme:: and the name you have chosen
+target_link_libraries(your_library PRIVATE cme::assets)
 ```

 ### C/C++